leonbreedt/OAuth2/README.md

             // Do something with token, like call an API if let refreshToken = data.refreshToken {
                 // Save refresh token if provided, `OAuth2.refresh()` can be used
-                // to avoid a re-authenticate if the access token expires.
+                // to avoid a full re-authentication by the user if the access
+                // token expires.
             }
             break
         case .Failure(let error):
             // Authorization failed, `error` is an ErrorType.
-It may be an `AuthorizationFailure`,
+It may be an
-            // in which case you can see exactly which known OAuth error occurred, programmatically.
+            // `AuthorizationFailure`, in which case you can check which
+            // well-known OAuth error occurred programmatically.
-            // It may also be an `NSError`, if the `NSURLSession` data task failed. break
+            // It may also be an `NSError`, if the `NSURLSession` data task
+            // failed.
+            break
         }
     }